samrocketman/repository-secrets/README.md

     gpg --gen-key

-List your newly generate key so that you may get the Key ID.
+List your newly generated key so that you may get the Key ID.

     gpg --list-keys